 The masks have a folded design that completely covers the nose and mouth.
 The elastic bands tend to be more comfortable than those of some other options.

 Compared with other options, however, these masks can be hot.
 They are also not very durable, but because they are intended for only a few hours of use, this should not be a significant issue.

 Surgical masks may actually be most important for people who already have symptoms, in order to reduce community spread.
-A recent study in the journal Nature Medicine found that even poorly fitting surgical masks can significantly reduce the levels of infectious particles that a person with an airborne illness exhales.
+A 2020 study in the journal

 A number of companies make cloth masks for everyday use.
 Thick, heavy layers of cloth, such as cotton or flannel, can make a decent everyday filter when a person does not have immediate access to a surgical mask.